 - Flash Step: Shifu is shown doing this several times, once even to avoid a hug from Po.

-- Foregone Conclusion: The movie opens with a narration telling us that Shen "will be defeated by a warrior of black and white".
+- Foregone Conclusion: The movie opens with a narration about how Shen is destined to be defeated by "a warrior of black and white".

 - Foreshadowing: The first film has hints of several things in this film:

 - Crane's Wings of Justice move was used early on in the first film.

 - Also, somewhere in the middle of the first film, Master Shifu is chanting about Inner Peace.

 - Po's dream about fighting alongside mighty warriors actually occurs in the end of the film.

 - Even Shen's symbol and the wolves that appeared previously in Po's dream appeared in the film.
 Po's memories may have been repressed but even little things like that still affected him.

 - In the second film itself, a quiet moment between Po and Tigress has her noting that hard-style kung fu isn't really his thing (being fat and fluffy).
 At the climax, Po doesn't block the cannon shots but dodges and redirects them Tai Chi-like (i.e. soft style).